Best Apple Watch 2023: which model should you buy?

 Uses an older optical heart rate sensor

-Who's the Apple Watch SE 2 for?
-We'd recommend it to people who prefer to get their money's worth and seek long-term value.
-The Apple Watch SE range is on a by-yearly release cadence, meaning your SE will go out of date, so to speak, slower.
-Plus, Apple tend to support their wearables with software updates years after their release, which should give people more peace of mind.
+Better still, the SE range is on a by-yearly release cadence, meaning your watch won't go out of date quite as quickly as other Apple Watches, so to speak, slower.
+Plus, Apple tends to support their wearables with software updates years after their release, which should give people more peace of mind.

 Read our full Apple Watch SE 2 review.